 Being with a submissive partner doesn’t mean you have to be dominant in all areas.
 It’s okay to say, “I need you to handle this decision” or “I’d like us to decide this together.”

-3. Maintain Individual Identities
+3. Why Keeping Individual Identities Matters

 Encourage him to maintain his own friendships, hobbies, and interests.
 A healthy submissive partner should still have a strong sense of self outside the relationship.